 No. 9 Tennessee tops No. 5 Kentucky, reaches SEC final again

-TAMPA, Fla.
-(AP) No. 9 Tennessee just might be the Southeastern Conference's top team.
+TAMPA, Fla. – No. 9 Tennessee just might be the Southeastern Conference’s top team.
 The Volunteers certainly can make a strong case after their latest victory.

 Kennedy Chandler scored 19 points, Zakai Zeigler added 11 and Tennessee held off fifth-ranked Kentucky 69-62 in the final minutes Saturday to reach the SEC Tournament final for the third time in the last five years.